Chart Color Schemes

 Banksia Grove features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 80.3% of all households, including 44.1% couples with children, 18.2% couples without children, and 16.9% single parent families.
-Non-family households account for the remaining 19.7%, with lone person households at 17.0% and group households comprising 2.6%.
-The median household size is 3.0 people, larger than the Greater Perth average of 2.8.
+Non-family households comprise the remaining 19.7%, with lone person households at 17.0% and group households at 2.6%.
+The median household size is 3.0 people, which is larger than the Greater Perth average of 2.8.

 Frequently Asked Questions - Households